lmc-eu/spirit-design-system/packages/web/src/scss/components/Modal/README.md

 </form>
 ```

+### Dropdowns in Modal

+Dropdowns can be safely used inside **non-scrollable** Modals so that the Dropdown popover is not clipped by the Modal's
+boundaries.

+👉 See the [Scrolling Long Content](#scrolling-long-content) section for more information on scroll control of Modals.

 ### Expand on Mobile Screens

 We recommend expanding the dialog on mobile screens using the `ModalDialog--expandOnMobile` modifier class.
 If you omit